nautobot/nautobot/docs/plugins/development.md

 # and register the callback function used to do so
 datasource_contents = [
     (
-        'extras.GitRepository',         # datasource class we are registering for DatasourceContent(
+        'extras.gitrepository',                                # datasource class we are registering for DatasourceContent(
-            name='animals',                       # human-readable name to display in the UI token='netbox_animal_sounds.Animal',  # internal slug to identify the data type icon='mdi-paw',                       # Material Design Icons icon to use in UI callback=refresh_git_animals,         # callback function on GitRepository refresh )
+            name='animals',                                    # human-readable name to display in the UI content_identifier='netbox_animal_sounds.animal',  # internal slug to identify the data type icon='mdi-paw',                                    # Material Design Icons icon to use in UI callback=refresh_git_animals,                      # callback function on GitRepository refresh )
     )
 ]